lopezrbn/deployment-reflex-app-tutorial/README.md

 ![image](https://github.com/lopezrbn/deployment-reflex-app-tutorial/assets/113603061/df636648-a0c9-4df7-b3ab-1f964d865c11)

-And as the message says, your app is already running at `http://localhost:3002`.
+And as the message says, your app is already running at `http://localhost:3002` (remember we have configured NGINX to redirect any petition from your browser when you enter your VPS IP or domain to this port).

 Now you can go to your browser and navigate to `http://your_vps_ip_or_domain` to check the app is working properly.